GNOME/tinysparql/docs/reference/libtracker-sparql/sparql-and-tracker.md

 }
 ```

-Tracker relaxes this restriction, and does not enforce that
+TinySPARQL relaxes this restriction, and does not enforce that
 expressions are surrounded by parentheses, e.g.:

 ```SPARQL